cybertec-postgresql/ora_migrator/README.md

-  To use replication for tables not owned by the Oracle user, the user must have the `CREATE ANY TABLE`, `CREATE ANY INDEX`, `CREATE ANY TRIGGER`, `DROP ANY TABLE` and `SELECT ANY TABLE` privilege (this is required to create and drop logging tables and triggers).
+  To use replication for tables not owned by the Oracle user, the user must have the `CREATE ANY TABLE`, `CREATE ANY INDEX`, `CREATE ANY TRIGGER`, `DROP ANY TABLE`, `DROP ANY TRIGGER` and `SELECT ANY TABLE` privilege (this is required to create and drop logging tables and triggers).

 Installation
 ============